 In Fond Remembrance of my Mother India

-My mother, Late Rais Fatima Rizvi, left us seventeen years ago, valiantly fighting cancer.
+My mother, Late Rais Fatima Rizvi, left us decades ago, valiantly fighting cancer.
 But as she remains alive in our memories, I would like to say, she won over it after all.
 For, to live in the hearts of those you leave behind is not to die.
 She embodied the indomitable spirit, intense curiosity, and abiding love and devotion in the soul of the Diaspora Indian Woman.
 She was “Mother India” with the strength and independence of Willa Cather’s American frontier woman.

 My mother was a graceful and courageous woman.
 Born on the 5th of May 1936, she hailed from an orthodox Shia Muslim family, was also called, “Bari Beti”, the eldest daughter.
 Back home in Lucknow, she was a Principal, imparting vocational skills to young girls. an entrepreneur She championed the cause of the poor and the dispossessed.
 She loved children and would often visit orphanages and spend time with the orphans there, giving of her love and time selflessly.
 For that was her.

 She was an inspiration to me and my six siblings trying to settle down to a new life, thousands of miles away from our home in Lucknow.
 She loved both India and America equally and moved happily between her two homes.
 Just as she brought Lucknow’s rich culinary and artisan traditions to America, she returned to Lucknow to gift others with a bit of the American Dream.

 A woman of few words, she showed her love and concern for others with practical action.
 Be it in India or America, she was known as someone who would always help without question and without preconditions.

 Today I dedicate this column to my mother because she was truly transcendent- a woman who lived each moment to the fullest and who sought not just to rise upward but to take everyone else with her.